mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

 I found that on most data-sets I tried, murmur3 had a slight advantage in hash collision avoidance.

 One exception was 0002.dat where murmur2 achieves no-colisions @ -b 18 (the default) while murmur3 achieves no-collisions only at -b 21.
+The 2 colliding feature-names were short.

+    Feature         Hash Value
+    T^BKF                10281
+    T^IWR                10281
+    T^DXJ               100053
+    T^GML               100053

 ### Data-sets tested + number of features + winner-hash-method